Community Based Reentry Career Development Counselor (FT), Yakima, WA

 Requirements:

-• Employment is further contingent on successfully passing a Washington State Patrol Background Check and/or National Background Check, Reference Checks and all other required documentation.
+• Employment is contingent upon successfully completing and passing a Pre-employment Drug Screen and a Washington State Patrol Background Check and/or National Background Check, Reference Checks, and if applicable other required documentation for jail access.

 Benefits: